Setting Up A Rotating Money Club In The UK: Everything You Need To Know

 - If someone stops paying in, it can cause problems for the rest of the club.

-Savings clubs can be the subject of scams.
-Profiteers and scam artists have been known to set up savings clubs with the promise of making money, only to disappear with your cash once you’ve paid into the club.
+Money clubs can be the subject of scams.
+Profiteers and scam artists have been known to set up money clubs with the promise of making money, only to disappear with your cash once you’ve paid into the club.

-Savings clubs should be built around people you know and trust.
-To avoid losing money to a fake savings club, never transfer money to someone you don’t know, and be wary of schemes that promise big profits.
+Money clubs should be built around people you know and trust.
+To avoid losing money to a fake money club, never transfer money to someone you don’t know, and be wary of schemes that promise big profits.

-Is a pardna scheme the same as a savings club?
+Is a pardna scheme the same as a money club?

 Yes!
-Savings clubs have dozens of names, depending on the community using them.
+Money clubs have dozens of names, depending on the community using them.
 This includes pardna, gameeya, ajo, esusu, committee, and more.

-How technology can help you create a rotating savings club
+How technology can help you create a money club

-Savings clubs are steeped in tradition — but that doesn’t mean you can’t use technology to make them easier to manage.
-Using a purpose-built app like Bloom, you can set up and manage your savings club online, while minimising the risk of fake scams, theft, and inconvenient cash delivery.
+Money clubs are steeped in tradition — but that doesn’t mean you can’t use technology to make them easier to manage.
+Using a purpose-built app like Bloom, you can set up and manage your money club online, while minimising the risk of fake scams, theft, and inconvenient cash delivery.

-Bloom offers a trustworthy way to set up and manage your rotating savings club.
+Bloom offers a trustworthy way to set up and manage your club.
 It’s also designed to be ethical and Sharia-safe, so people across all communities can benefit from our technology.

 Learn more about what Bloom does and who it’s for.